darktable-org/dtdocs/content/darkroom/organization/overview.md

 Click once on a module group icon (including the active group) to show only the modules in that group.
 Click a second time to show a list of all modules that are currently active or present in any group.

-You can change which widgets appear in the quick access panel, and which modules appear in the module groups, by right-clicking on the appropriate icon.
+You can change which widgets appear in the quick access panel and which modules appear in the module groups, by right-clicking the appropriate icon.

 # search